-Though urbanists generally explain the greening impulse as an “escape” from the city—a reaction against slums, density, or lack of green space in the classical industrial metropolis—I am currently completing a book manuscript (under contract with the University of Chicago Press) that shows how and why this practice unfolded in Germany’s Ruhr region in the absence of precisely these conditions.
+Though urban greening is classically understood as a reaction against the slums, density, and lack of green space in the 19th century industrial metropolis, I am currently completing a book manuscript (under contract with the University of Chicago Press) that shows how and why this practice unfolded in Germany’s Ruhr region in the absence of these conditions.
 Instead, I argue, a new social imaginary of nature as a vehicle for social goods, which I call urbanized nature, turned green into a planning tool, such that it has been used to help “fix” the Ruhr’s urbanism by creating ideal cities and citizens ever since.
 Using historical, visual, and ethnographic methods, I document surprising continuities in nature’s use as a medium for improving the social.
 As moments of major political and economic restructuring (around 1900, 1960, and 2000) precipitated regional identity crises, elites recurrently turned to nature to realize changing urban ideals; each time, the goal of these efforts was to turn a working class urban region into a legibly middle class city.
 As the recent “discovery” of the green or sustainable city is celebrated as a revolution in urbanism or dismissed as an instrumental policy trend, the book offers a standpoint for critical reflection on urban greening by historicizing it as a social practice, showing how it affects the transformation of the built environment, and excavating its normative dimensions.
 A new article in Theory and Society previews some of these arguments.
 I’ve written shorter pieces examining common historical and political economic understandings of urban greening here and here.